gabrielchua/embedding-adapter/README.md

 adapted_embeddings = patch(original_embedding_fn("SAMPLE_TEXT"))
 ```

+# Use Cases/Why do I need to tune my embeddings ❓

+Embeddings are predominantly utilized for Retrieval Augmented Generation (RAG) or semantic search applications.
+However, their effectiveness can significantly vary depending on the context.
+This is where the need for tuning comes into play.

+Consider training an adaptor for your pre-trained embedding model, such as OpenAI's text-embedding-3-small or the open-source gte-large.
+This customization enables your model to interpret tokens accurately within the specific context of your application.
+For example, the word "Pandas" 🐼 could refer to the animal or the widely used Python library for data manipulation.
+Without tuning, your model may not distinguish between these vastly different contexts.

+Moreover, tuning your embeddings is crucial if you aim to utilize a smaller model—perhaps due to hardware constraints like the absence of GPUs for inference.
+In such cases, an adaptor can enhance retrieval performance, ensuring efficiency without compromising on accuracy.

 # Synthetic Label Generation 🧪
 No user feedback to use as labels? 🤔 Create synthetic labels with the `LabelGenerator` util